x1n13y84issmd42/oasis/README.md

 Properties' types are checked also.

-If a property has one of the following validation rules, those are used to further validate the value:
+If a property has some of the following validation rules or value formats, those are used to further validate the value.

+Supported validation rules:
 * multipleOf
 * maximum
 * exclusiveMaximum